-Camping on the Ranch is the best way to experience the magic of the Kerrville Folk Festival.
-Some amazing music can be heard in the Campground 24-hours-a-day.
-The 20 acre scenic Hill Country Campground is adjacent to the Kennedy Outdoor Theater. and Kennedy Theater has benches for seating, food vendors and craft vendors.
-The Threadgill Theater, Chapel Hill, the Kerrtry Store and more food vendors are in the Campground.
+Camping on the Ranch is the best way to experience the magic of the Kerrville Music Festivals.
+Some of the best music can be heard in the campgrounds 24-hours-a-day.
+There are 20 acres of scenic Hill Country campgrounds within walking distance of our outdoor theaters, vendors, and Chapel Hill.
 We invite both tent and RV campers.

 NO PETS* are allowed on the Ranch during the festival.

 NO DRUMS are allowed during the festival.

 NO FIREARMS OR CONCEALED WEAPONS.